Find out when and how to pay Land Transaction Tax (LTT) to the Welsh Revenue Authority (WRA).

 You can pay by:

-- Bacs (payment must be received 4 working days before due date)
+- BACS (payment must be sent 4 working days before due date)

 |Account name||Welsh Revenue Authority Tax|

 |Bank||Royal Bank of Scotland|

 |Bank Identifier Code (BIC)||NWBKGB2L|